Eboreg/de-googling/README.md

 ## Chromecast

 I regularily used my Chromecast device for listening to music and watching video.
 This is obviously out of the question now, as casting to Chromecast requires proprietary Google services (with the exception of VLC, which somehow manages to do it anyway?!).
-I replaced it with a Raspberry Pi, on which I installed [OSMC](https://osmc.tv/), which allows me to painlessly stream Netflix, Youtube, and local videos with [Kodi](https://kodi.tv/), while at the same time offering the freedom and familiarity of a Debian installation.
+I replaced it with a Raspberry Pi, on which I installed [OSMC](https://osmc.tv/), which allows me to (more or less) painlessly stream Netflix, Youtube, and local videos with [Kodi](https://kodi.tv/), while at the same time offering the freedom and familiarity of a Debian installation.
 I control it from my phone using [Kore](https://f-droid.org/en/packages/org.xbmc.kore/).
+I have also been working on my own remote control app, to fix some of my personal annoyances with Kore, but it's not ready for the public yet.

-# Replacing Spotify
+### Streaming Spotify

 In order to run Spotify on Raspberry Pi, use [Raspotify](https://dtcooper.github.io/raspotify/), which is a thin wrapper over [Librespot](https://github.com/librespot-org/librespot):